ken-rubin/TGv1000/README.md

 Debugging:

 To debug the server-side of the project, an additional command window must be opened after starting the server application above.
-The command: "node-inspector &", is run, and console-presented instructions should be followed thereafter; additionally, refer to the "node-inspector" help documents for more information.
+The command: "node-inspector &", is to be executed, and console-presented instructions should be followed thereafter; additionally, refer to the "node-inspector" help documents for more information.

 To debug the client-side, simply activate the chosen browser's debug facility while navigating the project site.
-Debugging proceeds normally for a browser-hosted web-site.  if necessary, perhaps refer to the browser's debugging documentation for further information?
+Debugging proceeds normally for a browser-hosted web-site.
+If necessary, perhaps refer to the browser's debugging documentation for further information?

 Architecture:

 This sample amouts to an exploration of dynamic content injection and its structured resolution.
 The theoretical scenario of a projects dialog forms the basis for this exploration.
 The dialog is presented to the user and all content is dynamically loaded into the DOM on-demand.
-Two routes form the basis of this framework.
-One is fully implemented and the other is, at the moment, just a prototype.  "/renderJadeSnippet" is fully implemented and will be exlplored in this document.
+Two routes form the basis of this framework (in addition to the standard "index" route, which serves up the static page).
+One route is fully implemented and the other is, at the moment, just a prototype.  "/renderJadeSnippet" is fully implemented and will be exlplored in this document.
 The "/projectsDialog" route is not yet complete.
 It will be morphed into a corresponding route, filling the role of a URL-encoded GET request whereas the "/renderJadeSnippet" is a POST route.

 The purpose of the "/renderJadeSnippet" route is to serve up HTML-snippets to the client by processing a jade document.
 The client can specify information which is consumed by the jade document.
 In addition, a business object may be specified (also by the client, but run on the sever).
 It should augment the client-specified data with additional server data.
 The business object is a node module.
 It can perform any action necessary to augment the context object (eventually) passed to the jade compiler.
-These buisiness objects form the first class of object-hierarchies, named: "Business objects", detailed below.
-Typically, the jade document is a snippet, that is, it does not generate a complete web-page but instead  forms a subset which is injected into a complete document on the client.
+These buisiness objects form the first class of object-hierarchies, named: "Business objects", and detailed below.
+Typically, the jade document is a snippet, that is, it does not generate a complete web-page but instead  forms a subset which is injected into a stand-alone document on the client.
 The snippet typically consumes context data (both server and client in origin) to build its rendered structure.
-Ultimately, however, it is only limited by the templative nature of jade.
+Ultimately, however, this process is only limited by the templative nature of jade.

 The jade documents themselves form the second class of object-hierarchies detailed (named: "jade documents").
 The jade documents reference a special class of client side AMD-modules, which are intended to be dynamically required on the client and form the third class of object-hierarchies detailed (named: "Client side event handlers").